fbpx Skip to Content

 18. Brainy Terms: German Words That Enrich Philosophy and Science

 German has contributed many terms to philosophy, science, and music, such as “Zeitgeist” (spirit of the time) and “Weltanschauung” (worldview).
-These words often encapsulate complex concepts and have been adopted into English and other languages.
+These words often express complex concepts and have been adopted into English and other languages.
 The German language’s precision and depth make it well-suited for intellectual and academic discourse, reflecting its rich tradition of scholarship and innovation.

 19. Speak Like a Local: Discovering Low German and High German